balenaltd/handbook/Setting-up-the-Development-Environment.md

 git clone https://github.com/resin-io/resin-containers.git

-# Developing Inside Vagrant

-If you want to actually develop from within the DevEnv (rather than from the host OS), you might need to add your id_rsa.pub public key to the VM.
-Here's how:

-    On the host computer: $ cat ~/.ssh/id_rsa.pub | pbcopy
-    Enter the VM with: $ vagrant ssh
-    $ nano ~/.ssh/authorized_keys
-    Move to the last line and paste your public key from clipboard Ctrl+X to exit, type "Y" to accept changes and hit Enter You might also need to copy id_rsa and id_rsa.pub into your VM

 # Starting the DevEnv

 Once cloned, `cd` into the `resin-containers` repo and type:

     vagrant up

 Vagrant will now pull down the relevant Linux dist (an Ubuntu-provided 64bit server) image to base the environment on, run it in VirtualBox and configure it.
 You will be asked which network interface to connect to.
-It is recommended you use the interface that all 'normal' incoming/outgoing traffic goes through (ie. connects to the Internet).
+It is essential you use the interface that all 'normal' incoming/outgoing traffic goes through (ie. connects to the Internet).

 On first start, a large amount of work is carried out to grab all of the Docker containers that comprise the Resin.io services (it runs the `bin/provision` script, which does all of this and sets up the config files).
 This will take some time.
 Grab a cup of tea.